quickwit-oss/tantivy/README.md

 # Benchmark

-Tantivy is typically faster than Lucene, but the results depend on the nature of the queries in your workload.

 The following [benchmark](https://tantivy-search.github.io/bench/) break downs performance for different type of queries / collection.

+In general, Tantivy tends to be
+- slower than Lucene 8 on union with a Top-K due to Block-WAND optimization.
+- faster than Lucene on intersection and phrase queries.

+Your mileage WILL vary depending on the nature of queries and their load.

 # Features